 The innovative Panyaden Fresh Air System was initiated to improve quality of life at school for our community members, especially during the few months of smoke season in Northern Thailand.
 The system provides a zero haze and PM2.5 free (polluting particles in the atmosphere) classroom environment to our students.
 While normal air purifiers help to reduce PM 2.5, the level of carbon dioxide in a sealed room can rise rapidly, leading to headaches, drowsiness, and reduced learning capacities.
 This innovative air system supplies cool, fresh and clean air inside the rooms while minimising our carbon footprint.
 The system also creates positive pressure inside the room.
 This means that outside air does not enter the room and air inside the room (carrying CO2 or sometimes with contaminants or viruses) can flow out when the door is open.
 Thus, we can ensure that our classroom is safe for our students’ health.
 It is a true life improvement, using a sustainable and environmentally friendly energy alternative to standard air conditioners and air purifiers.
 Panyaden is proud to be the first school in this region to use this innovative Fresh Air System.

-With Prof. Dr. Erber’s vision and continuing support, Panyaden International schools aims to install the Fresh Air System in all classrooms in the whole campus over the next two academic years.
-We express our sincere gratitude and appreciation to Prof. Dr. Erich Erber, founder of Erber Family Foundation (Thailand) and SAN Group for his commitment to create a better life and future for this planet, a better tomorrow for us and our children!
+With Prof. Erich Erber’s vision and continuing support, Panyaden International schools aims to install the Fresh Air System in all classrooms in the whole campus over the next two academic years.
+We express our sincere gratitude and appreciation to Prof. Erich Erber, founder of Erber Family Foundation (Thailand) and SAN Group for his commitment to create a better life and future for this planet, a better tomorrow for us and our children!

 The benefits of the Panyaden Fresh Air System

 The are several benefits to using the Panyaden Fresh Air System instead of the standard air conditioners and air purifiers: